tmo-ng/webdev-setup-tools-plugins/packages/webdev-setup-tools-npm-globals/README.md

-### Important Notes
+### Important Notes For Windows Users
+Due to built in Windows security features and restrictions, there are a number of additional steps that need to be taken by windows users.

-**Note:** In order to install this package, users will need to have administrative access on their computer.
+**Note:** In order to install most packages, users will need to have administrative access on their computer.

 **Note:** Users running Windows must have powershell script execution enabled.
 Powershell script execution is disabled by default as a security feature on many windows distributions.
 Script execution policy